MCT-master/mct-master.github.io/_posts/2023-02-17-aysimab-latency-assignment.md

 # Watch the Video

-**Video goes here.**
+Video coming soon...

-# Conclusions
+# Conclusion

 Carôt and Werner present several approaches for dealing with high-latency systems for network musical performance.
 We set out to test two of these, the Master-Slave Approach and the Laid Back Approach, with different levels of latency and at different speeds.
 While the MSA required some initial adjustment by the master, we found it to be usable from a performance perspective at varying levels of latency, and to a lesser extent with both slow and fast music.

 Meanwhile, although the LBA worked well at with the slower beat and with lower latency, we found it difficult to manage in faster music and with high latency.

-While both approaches have their place within NMP settings, we feel that they are more effective for music which doesn't require precise synchronisation, such as ambient/experimental or laid back jazz styles, or for slower music.
+While both approaches have their place within NMP settings, we feel that they are more effective for music which doesn't require precise synchronisation, such as ambient/experimental or relaxed jazz styles, or for slower music.

 # References